 4. Optimize Your Emails for Mobile Devices

 Did you know that about 80% of email users across the world prefer mobile devices to open their emails?
-It means mobile devices play the biggest role in the email CTR.
-That’s why you must design and optimize your email thinking of the mobile users.
+It means mobile devices play the biggest role in email CTR.
+That’s why you must design and optimize your email thinking for mobile users.

 The tips you need to follow in this case are:

 - Keep your subject line and preview text short yet compelling

 - Use mobile-friendly and attractive email templates

 - Try to keep your email width to no more than 650 pixels

 - Test the preview of your email before sending it

 Not only email marketing but also the entire internet industry is gradually being dominated by mobile devices, particularly smartphones.
 Therefore, you should keep yourself prepared to embrace the future.